Skip to main content

 5. Do I need to be referred by my General Practitioner?

-6. My General Practitioner is not interested in cosmetic surgery.
+6. My General Practitioner is not interested in aesthetic surgery.

-7. I know my GP socially and do not want him to know about a cosmetic operation.
+7. I know my GP socially and do not want him to know about an aesthetic operation.

 8. How do we know that a surgeon is fully trained in cosmetic surgery?